tos-kamiya/Keypressiv/presentation.md

 * Convert it to a PDF file with a utility such as [wkhtmltopdf](https://pypi.python.org/pypi/pdfkit).

 <pre class="prettyprint">
-$ wkhtmltopdf -O Landscape slides.html slides.pdf
+$ wkhtmltopdf -O Landscape -T 0 -B 0 slides.html slides.pdf
 </pre>

 ### Note:

 * When web fonts are used in a presentation, you need to copy such font files (e.g. `font/fontawesome-webfont.ttf` in case of this presentation) in your PC's font directory (e.g. `~/.fonts`).

-* Appearance of a generated PDF file depends on a browser, size of a window showing the presentation, and installed fonts.

 !SLIDE